Wood Production: Manufacturing & Kiln Drying

 The lumber manufacturing process generally follows these steps:

-- Drying: kiln drying wood speeds up the natural evaporation of the wood’s moisture content in a controlled environment.
+- Drying: Kiln drying wood speeds up the natural evaporation of the wood’s MC in a controlled environment.

 Kiln Drying Wood for Maximum Value and Usability